adityaTor/pollsDjango/README.md

 # pollsDjango
-Web based polls application, that allows user to create and share their polls.
+Web based polls application, that allows user to sign up for an account and login to create and share polls.